Facts and Figures

 For the Kentucky Derby post position draw, a traditional pill pull is used.
 Horses’ entry blanks are pulled simultaneously with a numbered pill to determine the stall a horse will break from the starting gate.

-For the first time, in 2024 the Kentucky Derby and Kentucky Oaks will be on Saturday of the weekend preceding the races.
-The draw is in the Aristides Lounge on the second floor of Churchill Downs clubhouse on April 27, 2024.
+For the first time, in 2024 the Kentucky Derby and Kentucky Oaks post position draw will be on Saturday of the weekend preceding the races.
+The draw is in the new new paddock area on April 27, 2024 between the third and fourth races (approximately 7:15 p.m.
+ET).
 All eligible horses must be on the grounds by 11:00 a.m. the same day.

 In 2022 and 2023 the Kentucky Derby and Kentucky Oaks post position draws occurred on the same day on the Monday before the races; previously, the draws were mid-week with the Oaks was drawn one day before the Derby.